NickGrunert/master-thesis/modules/03_truth_compare.typ

     Subsequent to the completion of the task of manually creating the scores, as delineated in the preceding section, this section will briefly detail the process of reducing and overhauling the code while refactoring.
     Despite the absence of a fundamental shift in the overarching concept, certain components have undergone an adaptation process, incorporating the utilization of library functions and well-established algorithms, as well as finding and fixing errors which become appearant in comparison.

-    Conducting online research revealed that constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is equivalent to using the Hungarian Matching Algorithm @hungarian1.
+    Constraining the matching of generated segments and ground truth segments to being strictly 1-to-1 is essentially equivalent to using the Hungarian Matching Algorithm @hungarian1.
-    The necessity of maintaining a list to precisely match each surface with a single ground truth segment, with the intention of subsequently selecting the most suitable one, will been rendered obsolete.
+    The necessity of maintaining a list to precisely match each surface with a single ground truth segment, with the intention of subsequently selecting the most suitable one, will be rendered obsolete.
     The Hungarian algorithm is a computational optimization technique that addresses the assignment problem in polynomial time.
     It can be utilized to identify the optimal assignment of generated segments to ground truth segments by cost minimization @hungarian2.
     A two-dimensional matrix of size $n*m$ is employed, wherein $n$ denotes the number of predicted segments and $m$ signifies the number of segments in the ground truth data.
 This matrix contains all IOU values.